347th Rescue Group: Korean War

 As the war in Korea began, on 24 June 1950 the 347th Fighter Wing was inactivated and the 347th Fighter Group's Twin Mustang squadrons were transferred to South Korea.
 They were the only fighter aircraft available with the range to cover the entire Korean peninsula.

 The 339th Squadron was attached to the 8th Fighter Wing at Kimpo Airfield, near Seoul South Korea to stem the North Korean advance.
 The 68th Fighter (AW) Squadron was based at Itazuke, Japan.
 The 4th (AW) Squadron was reassigned to the provisional 6302d Air Base Group and provided air defense of Japan and the Ryukyu Islands.

 The 347th Fighter Group provided fighter cover for the C-54 and C-47 transports flying in and out of Kimpo Airfield.
 On 27 June 1950, an F-82G (46–383) of the 68th Fighter (AW) Squadron flown by Lieut.
 William (Skeeter) Hudson (pilot) and Lieut.
 Carl Fraser (radar operator) shot down a North Korean Yak-7U (possibly a misidentified Yak-11).
 This was the first air-to-air kill of the Korean War, and, incidentally, the first aerial victory by the newly formed United States Air Force.

 It is believed that Lt.
 Hudson was flying an F-82G named "Bucket of Bolts" (46–601) instead of his usual aircraft on that historic day.
 Later that same day, an F-82G (46–392) flown by Major James Little of the 339th Fighter (AW) Squadron of the 347th Fighter Group shot down a North Korean Yak-9.
 Records are unreliable, and some experts maintain that Major Little actually was the first to kill.

 The 339th and 68th Fighter (AW) Squadrons served in South Korea until December 1950, being attached to the 8th FBW, 35th FIW, and 51st FIW.
-As more jets, especially the all-weather Lockheed F-94 Starfire, became available the F-82s were deligated to ground attack missions before eventually being withdrawn from the Korean Theater, modified, and reassigned to bomber escort duties at Ladd AFB, Alaska.
+As more jets, especially the all-weather Lockheed F-94 Starfire, became available the F-82s were relegated to ground attack missions before eventually being withdrawn from the Korean Theater, modified, and reassigned to bomber escort duties at Ladd AFB, Alaska.
 With their F-82's reassigned to Alaska, the 347th Fighter Group was inactivated and stood down.